Accelerate Langevin Sampling with Birth-Death Process and Exploration Component: Theoretical Analysis

 The integral is subtracted in order to keep the normalization of density $\int_{\Omega_t} \rho_t dx = 1$. \item The third one stands for the Metropolis-Hastings step after new modes are found (see case 1 in section \ref{Sec:ALSBD}).
-We will use the shorthand notation $\hat{\rho}_t(x)$ for the proposal density $\hat{\rho}(x;I_t)$ (defined in \eqref{defproposal}).
-The term $R(x,y)$ is then given by the MH acceptance rate $A(x,y)$ (defined in \eqref{eq:acceptancerate}) multiplying with $\hat{\rho}_t(x)/\pi(x)$:
+We use the shorthand notation $\hat{\rho}_t(x)$ for the proposal density $\hat{\rho}(x;I_t)$ which was defined in \eqref{eq:defproposal}.
+Along pure Metropolis-Hastings, $\rho_t$ evolves according to